mfmotta/nanoGPT/README.md

 As is, the code will save the TensorBoard profiler logs to wandb, but these cannot be shared in the report.
 So below we show parts of the TensorBoard report:

 ## Tensorboard Torch Profiler Overview

+These are preliminary results that will be updated after the [benchmarking experiments](https://github.com/mfmotta/nanoGPT/tree/main/benchmark/benchmark.ipynb) (in progress) are done.

 GPU Summary